Sectional Interest Group Funding

-Purpose: Regular sponsorship of genetic research meetings on particular themes.
+Purpose: Sponsorship of research meetings on particular themes.

-- 1) Members may submit New Sectional Interest group applications at any time of the year, and we encourage submissions at least three months in advance of the proposed event to allow the application to be reviewed.
+- Members may submit Sectional Interest Group (SIG) applications at any time of the year, and we encourage submissions at least three months in advance of the proposed event to allow the application to be reviewed.
 Applications will be sent to the Scientific Meetings Secretary for review at the end of each month.

 All applications for funding should be submitted using the online application form: